datnguye/dbterd/docs/nav/guide/cli-references.md

 ### dbterd run --dbt

-Flag to indicate the Selecton to follow dbt's one leveraging Programmatic Invocation
+Flag to indicate the Selection to follow dbt's one leveraging Programmatic Invocation
 > Default to `False`

 **Examples:**